Silver Lemon Thyme

 A wonderfully lemon scented ground cover with showy silver variegated leaves, colorful flowers in summer just top off the show; ideal for culinary herb and cottage gardens as well as along walkways

-Silver Lemon Thyme is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Silver Lemon Thyme is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The tiny fragrant round green leaves with showy white variegation can be harvested at any time in the season.
 The leaves have a savory taste and a pleasant fragrance.

 The leaves are most often used in the following ways: